Snuby/cocos2d-javascript/README.md

     git submodule update --init

-You can put Cocs2D JavaScript anywhere you want and from there use the 'cocos.sh', 'cocos.bat' or .EXEs in _bin/_ to launch the various commands.
+You can put Cocos2D JavaScript anywhere you want and from there use the 'cocos', 'cocos.bat' or .EXEs in _bin/_ to launch the various commands.

 Creating your first project
 ===========================